Projects per year

 Biography

 Dr Mikaela Jorgensen is an Adjunct Fellow at Macquarie University.
-She is passionate about ensuring all Australians receive high quality support across the health and social care systems, and bridging the gap between research and policy and practice.
+She is passionate about ensuring all Australians receive high quality support across the health and social care systems, and bridging the gap between research and policy and practice using data.

-Prior to joining the NDIS Quality and Safeguards Commission, she was Stream Lead of the Aged Care Evaluation and Research Team at the Australian Institute of Health Innovation, Macquarie University.
+Prior to joining the public service, she was Stream Lead of the Aged Care Evaluation and Research Team at the Australian Institute of Health Innovation, Macquarie University.

 Mikaela has the unique combination of a background in allied health and community care, and expertise in the management and analysis of large and linked routinely-collected datasets.